danielbui12/substrate-bitcoin-like-blockchain/docs/demo-usage.md

 - Then you'll get the latest UTXO hash of them, now you can easily keep track the balance of accounts.

 ![3_another_way_to_check_balance](assets/3_another_method_to_check_balance.png)

+### Custom your own

+> [!NOTE]
+> If you would love to play in your own way, refer to `scripts/generate-signature/generate-signature.js` to generate your own custom signed data!